Updated 27 June 2025

 Step 4: Close the door for short periods

-Once your dog’s comfy hanging out in the crate, it’s time for the next step: closing the crate door.
-Start small and don’t lock it — just a few seconds with a tasty chew toy to keep them happy and a bowl of water.
+Once your dog is comfortable going in and out of the crate, it’s time for the next step: closing the crate door.
+Give your dog a treat and start by closing the door for just a few seconds with your dog in the crate, and don’t lock it.
 Gradually extend the time and stick close by so they stay relaxed.

 If your dog reacts negatively to the door being closed, such as whining, barking, or panting, open it immediately.
 Take a step back and practice with the door open for a little bit longer.